 - Nakago —————–Tanago-bara shape.
 Refer to 19 Nanboku-cho Period Tanto.

 Nobukuni (Below is my sword)

-This is my sword.
+This is the certification of my sword.
 Shodai Nobukuni (初代信國).
 Juyo Token (重要刀剣)

 number Juyo 3220, Certification Juyo-Token